EQ2CodeP/EQ2Tools/README.md

 ### Training

-Single page web app that manages and reports on your mount, mercenary, and spell training for all your characters
+Single page web app that manages and reports on your mount, mercenary, and spell training for all your characters.
+All data is stored locally and is not transmitted on the internet.

+### Overseer

+Single page web app that manages and reports on your overseer agents and quests.
+All data is stored locally and is not transmitted on the internet.

 ## Guides